 1/8 teaspoon nutmeg

 2. In a medium sized pot, pour in the blueberries over medium heat, lightly mash them a few times with a large fork or potato masher to break up some of the blue berries and let the juices out.
 You don’t want to break all of them, but you do need some of them to be mashed.
 Once there is some juice in the bottom of the pot, add both the white and brown sugar, as well as the lemon juice.
 Stir so the sugars dissolve.
-Next pour in the amaretto, the cinnamon, nutmeg, and corn starch.
+Next pour in the almond extract, the cinnamon, nutmeg, and corn starch.
 Heat to a light simmer, then reduce heat to low.
 Stir until thickened.
 If this blueberry sauce is watery, add corn starch a teaspoon at a time to re-thicken.
 If you add more corn starch, you’ll need to heat the sauce to bubbly for the thickening process to happen.
 This whole process of making the sauce will take about 10 minutes.
 Remove from heat, pour into a bowl and allow to cool before filling the pastries.